linqiu0-0/DubLease/DeveloperGuide.md

     > $ npm run deploy -- -m "Deploy React app to GitHub Pages"
     > ```

 At this point, the GitHub repository contains a branch named `gh-pages`, which contains the files that make up the distributable version of the React app.
-However, we haven't configured GitHub Pages to _serve_ those files yet.
+You can view our deployed version at [Dublease](https://linqiu0-0.github.io/DubLease/).